 Ranjan-Kumar family from India

 The fun and holistic learning environments in our Pre-Primary classes ensure that our youngest students love coming to school.
 Integrated topics of work from the Early Years programme of the International Primary Curriculum form the basis of all language, craft and expressive art activities.
-Through engaging topics, children learn about the world around them. ’Capturing a child’s curiosity’ is central to how the themes are developed.
+Through these fun and engaging topics, children learn about the world around them. ’Capturing a child’s curiosity’ is central to how the themes are developed.
 As we follow each unit for at least five weeks the children have the time and opportunity to explore and reach a deep understanding of their learning.
 Learning in Pre-Primary is motivating, engaging and fun, opening up a world of wonder for children where their personal interests can flourish!

 Rich learning experiences to develop pupils’ English language skills are at the heart of learning in Pre-Primary.
 Oral language activities (speaking and listening) are integrated fully into the daily programme in pre-primary in a fun and engaging way.
-Through listening to stories, singing, class discussions, role-playing, digital learning apps and more, children continually develop their oral language skills.
+Through listening to stories, singing, class discussions, role-playing and more, children continually develop their oral language skills.
 For children who are just starting to learn English, a lot of visual cues and modelling are used to develop comprehension.
-Lower Pre-Primary children learn the alphabet and letter recognition, while in Upper Pre-Primary, pupils start the Jolly Phonics programme and take their first steps in learning how to read and write.

-All pupils receive one Dutch language lesson a week.
-For Pre-Primary children this is an initiation into the language through learning simple commands and vocabulary and simple songs and rhymes.
+All Upper Pre-Primary pupils receive one Dutch language lesson a week.
+This is an initiation into the language through learning simple commands and vocabulary and simple songs and rhymes.

 At ISG we have our own swim programme which incorporates learning how to swim and water safety.
-Upper Pre-Primary children (born 2014) work towards levels 1 and 2 of the programme which include moving in the water, submerging and picking up objects, and floating on their front and back.
+The oldest pupils in Upper Pre-Primary work towards levels 1 and 2 of the programme which include moving in the water, submerging and picking up objects, and floating on their front and back.

 ISG places a lot of importance on understanding, developing and celebrating personal values.
 Every month we focus on one of the following eight values.
 We talk about what they mean and try to practise them.